awsdocs/aws-systems-manager-user-guide/doc_source/automation-walk-security-delegated.md

 + Create a simple runbook \(based on a preexisting runbook\) that specifies the service role \(Runbook Author\)\.
 + Run the automation as the test user \(Restricted Operator\)\.

-In some organizations, all three of these tasks are performed by the same person, but identifying the different roles here shows how delegated administration enables enhanced security in complex organizations\.
+In some organizations, all three of these tasks are performed by the same person, but identifying the different roles here shows how delegated administration allows enhanced security in complex organizations\.

 **Important**
 As a security best practice, we recommend that you always use a service role to run automations, even if you're an administrator who performs all of these tasks\.